Adarsh-jaiss/shipper/README.md

 ### Setting up AKS --> (Then automating)

-- Create a new AKS service
+[x] Create a new AKS service with terafform
-- Find a way to use in terminal
+[x] Find a way to use in terminal
-- Install dependencies manually
+[ ] Install dependencies manually
   - shipwright
   - Build strtegies
   - JQ